-Rich and decadent Chocolate Chip Brownies are made extra moist with grated zucchini.
-Topped with a decadent fudge frosting, chocolate zucchini brownies are a dessert lover’s dream.
+Rich and decadent Chocolate Zucchini Brownies are made extra moist with grated zucchini.
+Topped with a decadent fudge frosting, these fudgy brownies are easy to make in one bowl!

 How to Grate Zucchini